-This is our favorite manual belay device and the Best Buy award winner.
+The Black Diamond ATC XP was one of our favorite manual belay devices and our Best Buy award winner for that category.
 At $22, it's not the absolute cheapest option.
 However, we believe the basic features it includes increase its value and warrants the modest added cost.
 The ATC XP is designed in the classic tube shape but with a pair of toothed grooves on one side for greater friction.
 According to BD, these grooves offer three times more stopping power than the smooth-sided, original ATC.
-We preferred the XP over the similar Petzl Verso because it's more durable and required less hand strength to lock off a resting climber.
+We preferred the ATC XP over the similar Petzl Verso because it is more durable and required less hand strength to lock off a resting climber.

-The ATC Guide is the better device if you're multi-pitch climbing and want to belay off the anchor.
-For a full look at all the belay devices we tested check out The Best Climbing Belay Device Review.
+The ATC Guide is the better device if you're multi-pitch climbing and want to belay off the anchor, and it was our Top Pick for Multi-Pitch Climbing award winner.

-Keeping things fresh, Black Diamond's ATC-XP is now offered in two new colors.
+Keeping things fresh, the ATC-XP is now offered in two new colors.
 Keep scrolling to check them out!